5 Ways Family Meals Help Your ChildrenArticle posted in: Lifestyle

 While this might qualify as a “duh” bit of research—the benefits being obvious to those of us who have enjoyed regular family meals over the years—the work was warranted by the fact that such meals are increasingly rare.
 Why?
 The most frequently cited reason was a lack of time.
 Those suppers I remember so fondly were prepared by a mother who didn’t work outside the home and served to children who were all finished with school and activities and home by 6:30, as was her husband.
 As corny as it sounds, things really were simpler then, at least from a time-management perspective.

-So what’s a concerned parent to do during this, National Family Meals Month?
-Below, you’ll find six tips for families who want to reap the benefits of spending meal time together.
+So what’s a concerned parent to do during this National Family Meals Month?
+Below, you’ll find five tips for families who want to reap the benefits of spending meal time together.
 For more great advice on how to get your family to eat more meals together, visit The Family Dinner Project’s website.

-Talk It Up: Meals are a great time to have some real conversations with your kids.
+Meals are a great time to have some real conversations with your kids.
 Sure, you can go to the old standby “How was your day?” but anybody with a teenager knows the answer is likely to be the one-word conversations stopper: “Fine.”
 You can use the foods you serve as a springboard to discussions about issues like the environment and the economy or other cultures—especially true if you sample global cuisines as part of your meals.
-For a list of some good conversation starters, see today’s Daily Dose.